-The famous car chase scene from Bullitt sees hero Frank Bullitt (Steve McQueen) in a 1968 Ford Mustang GT being up against a pair of hitmen driving a 1968 Dodge Charger R/T. This is regarded as the first car chase in modern movie history, and is arguably also the most celebrated, presenting 10 minutes and 54 seconds of pure intensity.
+The famous car chase scene from Bullitt sees hero Frank Bullitt (Steve McQueen) in a 1968 Ford Mustang GT up against a pair of hitmen driving a 1968 Dodge Charger R/T. This is regarded as the first car chase in modern movie history, and is arguably also the most celebrated, presenting almost 11 minutes of pure intensity.

 The San Francisco car chase begins near the Army streets in Bernal Heights and proceeds west towards York Street.
 The two cars then magically appear on 20th Street at Kansas Street in the Potrero Hills district.
 They continue north on Kansas Street for about two blocks before suddenly transporting to the Russian Hill/North Beach area.